Lakes, Mountains and Cities: Fly Drive Italy

 From lakes to mountains and a grand finale at the city on water, this nine day holiday is a mesh of beautiful scenery and relaxing activities, including water cruises, spa days, mountain treks and gondola rides.
 Breathe in the fresh air of the Italian countryside and feel the breeze in your hair as you float on glistening waters and make the picturesque drive from each charming destination to the next.

 First things first, you will arrive at Milan Airport, where you will pick up your hire car and can then begin your Italian adventure.
-All ready to go, you'll drive for just one and a half hours to the stunningly beautiful Lake Como, where you can check in and dump the bags in preparation for the real fun.
+Alternatively, you can swap the flight for a journey through the French countryside on a road trip from the UK.
+All ready to go, you'll drive for just one-and-a-half hours to the stunningly beautiful Lake Como, where you can check in and dump the bags in preparation for the real fun.

 There are a range of boating options to choose from on Lake Como but we suggest you pick Grand Hotel Tremezzo's period water limousine, named Ruy, for a really stylish experience.
 Once aboard you will be able to lap up the essence of Lake Como, enjoying the breeze in your hair as you cruise and taking in the picturesque landscapes all around you.
 Your captain will take you to all the must sees and point out the more hidden gems as you go.